 2.2.
 Alternative means of carrying out the project

 The EIS will identify and consider the environmental effects of alternative means of carrying out the project that are technically and economically feasible.
-The proponent will complete the assessment of alternative means in accordance with the Agency's Operational Policy Statement entitled "Addressing "Purpose of" and "Alternative Means" under the Canadian Environmental Assessment Act, 2012".
+The proponent will complete the following procedural steps for addressing alternative means: